Traveling to Kenya? Here’s the Only Travel Guide You’ll Ever Need

 - A night stay at the least expensive hotel in the city

 - Three “budget” meals per day

 - Three cheap, local beers each day

 More often than not, travelers come to Kenya to see animals in their natural habitat.
-Animal population is extremely dense in Kenya, so much so that even its urban capital of Nairobi has its own game reserve.
+The animal population is extremely dense in Kenya, so much so that even its urban capital of Nairobi has its own game reserve.
 If you are planning on experiencing a safari, keep in mind that safaris can be quite pricey.
-Be sure to add this to your calculation of overall cost of travels.
+Be sure to add this to your calculation of the overall cost of travels.

 If you are concerned about cost, great tips to use when planning a trip to Kenya include traveling during off-peak season, using public transportation, and going on safaris in smaller reserves.